 Train, Try, and Persevere

 Whatever you have learned and discovered in this article, remember that indoor photogrammetry is an arduous task that requires a high level of piloting skills.
-Make sure you properly apply the above pieces of advice and be perseverant.
+Make sure you properly apply the above pieces of advice and persevere.
 With practice, you will become better and better at acquiring photogrammetric datasets and you will enjoy all the benefits of possessing digital twins of your assets.
+Note that Pix4D has published a webinar on indoor mapping.

-This article belongs to a serie about photogrammetry:
+This article belongs to a series on photogrammetry: